SameeckBhatia/Google-Certificate-Capstone/README.md

 ### Act

-- Your top three recommendations based on your analysis
+Your top three recommendations based on your analysis.
+  - Promote routes/activities, and offer discounts to casual riders on weekends to increase Sunday ridership.
+  - Create a referral program to reduce the ratio between member and casual riders for the winter months.
+  - Increase marketing at the Street Dr & Grand Ave station to attract the high amount of casual riders.

 ---